 Trekking the coastline

-Hugged by hills, Amanoi is a gateway to the 29,000 hectares of Núi Chúa National Park, a rugged wonderland of diverse landscapes and myriad wildlife that rewards hikers with sweeping panoramas at every turn.
-From the resort, the network of trails can lead guests on family-friendly rambles to picnic on secret beaches, or more challenging treks to the rock formations of Bai Da or the bay-view drama of Goga Peak.
+Hugged by hills, Amanoi is a gateway to the 29,000-hectare Nui Chua National Park which sits within the Nui Chua Unesco Biosphere Reserve - a rugged wonderland of diverse landscapes where hikers are rewarded with sweeping panoramas and myriad wildlife at every turn.
+From the resort, the network of trails can lead guests on family-friendly rambles to picnics on secret beaches, or more challenging treks to the rock formations of Bai Da or the bay-view drama of Goga Peak.

 Journeys in the lost kingdom

-Discover the ancient heritage of the region’s Cham people, who once dominated coast of southern Vietnam, by exploring the ruins of 13th-century towered temple complex of Po Klong Garai, guided by Cham descendant Tuyen.
+Discover the ancient heritage of the region’s Cham people, who once dominated the coast of southern Vietnam, by exploring the ruins of 13th-century towered temple complex of Po Klong Garai.
 Later, enjoy the sunset as a Cham Master conducts a sacred blessing and a traditional Cham family feast is served beneath the star-strewn sky.